Updated May, 2019 to include Lorain & Clark Counties

 Nursing students and fourth-year medical students from the University of Toledo Medical College assist during clinic hours as part of their clinical rotations or elective public health coursework.

 NOSS is not a one-to-one exchange; instead it provides syringes based on reported need.
 NOSS also employs secondary exchange, allowing clients to exchange on behalf of others.
-Through the first year of its existence (August 2017 to July 2018), the program saw 191 clients, collected more than 10,000 used syringes and distributing nearly 20,000 new ones.
+Through the first year of its existence (August 2017 to July 2018), the program saw 191 clients, collected more than 10,000 used syringes and distributed nearly 20,000 new ones.
 These 191 clients include participants from seven counties and three states.
 The clients are predominantly white males between the ages of 30 and 40-years-old.
 While the program’s long-term goals include reducing HIV, hepatitis C and overdose death rates, the program is still too new to evaluate trends based on its impact.

 Along with the clean needles, clients are given fentanyl test strips, safe sex supplies, safe injection education and overdose prevention education.

-NOSS partners with a large number of organizations to provide additional services to clients, including the Toledo City Council, the Lucas County MRS Board, the Lucas County Opiate Coalition, the Lucas County Human Trafficking Coalition, the Reentry Coalition of Northwest Ohio, the University of Toledo Opiate Task Force, the HIV Prevention Community Planning Group and the Drug Abuse Response Team Collaborative.
+NOSS partners with a large number of organizations to provide additional services to clients, including Toledo City Council, the Lucas County MRS Board, Lucas County Opiate Coalition, Lucas County Human Trafficking Coalition, Reentry Coalition of Northwest Ohio, University of Toledo Opiate Task Force, HIV Prevention Community Planning Group and the Drug Abuse Response Team Collaborative.
 Additionally, the exchange is housed by Talbot Clinical Services and St. Paul’s Methodist Church.
 These two organizations also allow the program to hold outreach events at these locations outside of exchange hours.
 With additional funding, NOSS leaders would expand hours of the exchange, add locations and increase staff.

 Family Health Services of Darke County (Family Health) opened its SSP, called Xchange, in October 2018.
 The program operates the second and fourth Fridays of each month.
 Funding for the program comes from a $100,000 grant Family Health received from the Cardinal Health Foundation in Columbus.
-It is currently too early in the process to gather useful data on who is using the exchange or to judge the public health impact of the program, however, program leaders reported in local media that it was created due to a “slow uptick” in hepatitis C cases and an increase in deaths from opioid overdoses in the county.
+It is currently too early in the process to gather useful data on who is using the exchange or to judge the public health impact of the program, however, program leaders say it was created due to a “slow uptick” in hepatitis C cases and an increase in deaths from opioid overdoses in the county.

 Funding for the program comes from a $100,000 grant Family Health received from the Cardinal Health Foundation in Columbus.

 The program is a one-to-one exchange.
 There is no hard cap on the number of needles a single person can exchange, though quantities may be limited based on calculated need from frequency of intravenous drug use.
-Clients also have access to education, additional health screenings and referrals to substance abuse treatment.
+Clients will also have access to education, additional health screenings and referrals to substance abuse treatment.